philusdevs/Hykros-Lobby/content/simulacra/ling-han.md

 </p>

->  **2-piece:** Increases all elemental damage by 9%/12%/15%/18%.
-When launching FrostBlades, deal an additional 1600% * attack damage to nearby targets.
-Becomes effective in the background after equipping, and only the highest star level among multiple sets becomes effective.
+>  **2-piece:** Increase all elemental damage by 7%/ 8%/9%/10%.
+When firing Frost Blades, deal additional damage to 416% of ATK to nearby targets.
+This set effect works in the off-hand slot, and only the set with highest star rating will take effect.

->  **4-piece:** After releasing any frost weapon skill, increases final damage by 28%/32%/36%/40% for 30 seconds; while equipped with Monitoring Guards, increases all attack by 15%.
-Becomes effective in the background after equipping, and only the highest star level among multiple sets becomes effective.
+>  **4-piece:** After using any frost weapon's discharge skill, increase final damage by 12%/15%/19%/23% for 30 seconds.
+When Alabaster Tiger is equipped, increase all attack by 12%.
+This set effect works in the off-hand slot, and only the set with the highest star rating will take effect.

 </br>
 </br>